hidro-iri/Borinot/software/eagle_ros2/control/mpc_controller.md

-# EagleMPC ROS2: Control -> MPC Controller
+# Eagle MPC ROS2: Control -> MPC Controller
 This node incorporates functionalities to interact with the UAM by using the `eagle_mpc::ControlManager` object.
 This object is in charge of ensuring a continuous operation of the UAM using MPC controllers (see diagram below).

 What the node **DOES NOT** do: